 Support network – A young person experiencing exam stress will have a better response to stress if supported by parents or other caring adults.

-Sense of control – Having a sense of control about what to expect on the day, what to learn and ways to systematically revise will assist a young person to manage their exam stress.
+A sense of control – Having a sense of control over what to expect on the day, what to learn and ways to systematically revise will assist a young person to manage their exam stress.

 Positive attitude and outlook – Assist them to see the bright side, to laugh at themselves and to appreciate the positives in life.
 People who are resilient to stressors have an optimistic attitude.

 Preparation – The more a young person prepares for a stressful situation, such as an exam, the easier it is to cope.
 A student’s stress level is often influenced by the amount of preparation and planning they have put into studying towards a particular exam and how confident they feel about the material they are to be tested on.